cghaase/website/content/authors/Kauphusman/_index.md

 - Grad Students
 #- Alumni
 ---

-My research interests include spatial ecology of reptiles.
+My research interests are in ecology, particularly in wildlife, wetlands, and conservation.
+Currently, I am studying ontogentic shifts in habitat selection by cottonmouths (Agkistrodon piscivorus).